Earn the nonprofit management certificate that positions you to lead.

 Will I need to purchase textbooks and other materials for the courses?

 That depends on the class and the instructor.
-Generally, each class requires one or two reference books that detail the primary principles of the course.
-The strategy and fundraising courses, however, are grounded in case studies and professional reports.
+Generally, each class requires one or two books to be purchased.
+The strategy and fundraising courses are grounded in case studies and professional reports.
 These materials will need to be purchased.
 The average cost of books and other materials per class is less than $100.

-The program includes professionals who have been in the workforce from between 3 and more than 30 years, as well as master’s and PhD students from UMD schools and colleges who are looking to complement their subject-matter-expertise with practical management and leadership skills.
+The program includes professionals who have been in the workforce anywhere between three to 30+ years, as well as master’s and Ph.D. students from UMD schools and colleges who are looking to complement their subject matter expertise with practical nonprofit management and leadership skills.

-Some of the students work for nonprofits and want to lead an organization in the future.
-Others have a leadership role at a nonprofit, and a few have created their own nonprofit organization.
+Some students work for nonprofits and want to lead an organization in the future, others have a leadership role at a nonprofit, and a few have created their own nonprofit organization.

 “My experience as a student of the Certificate in Nonprofit Management and Leadership was and will always be a valuable learning opportunity.
 I felt that this program gave me the opportunity to learn how to be an effective nonprofit leader, how to manage nonprofit finances and operations, and how to design and implement an effective fundraising event.
 In addition, the Certificate program has knowledgeable professors who provide guidance and insight based on their nonprofit experiences.
 I know that my Certificate degree in Nonprofit Management and Leadership from the reputable School of Public Policy will boost my professional persona as I continue my career path within the nonprofit sector.” - Nicole Stephenson